The Many Realms Of Zulip

 .
 Huh.
 So I broke down the

-upgrade tarball, hand-edited the dependency, and then
+upgrade tarball, hand-edited the dependency, and then rebuilt the

 Move The Existing Zulip